 The Foundation has established an accounting system whereby the original value of an endowment is recorded in one project and the earnings from the investment of the endowment is recorded in another project.
 If the terms of the endowment requires a portion of the earnings to be reinvested in the corpus, that amount is transferred from the income project to the endowment project on the day income is allocated.
 The accounting system allows easy identification of endowments that may be underwater, that is distributions and allocations of investment losses may cause the total value to be less than the endowment amount.
 If this situation occurs, the Foundation will allow no further distributions until the balance in the income account becomes positive.
-In accordance with GAAP, deficiencies of this nature that are reported in unrestricted net assets were \$347,954 as of June 30, 2012.
+No deficiencies of this nature are reported in unrestricted net assets as of June 30, 2014 and 2013.